berthubert/audience-minutes/README.md

 Privacy
 -------
 These scripts use no cookies and no local storage.
 There are no identifiers.
-You can run this without having to add a cookie or GDPR banner etc.
+You can run this without having to add a cookie or GDPR banner etc. However, I personaly prefer to sample as little as possible.
+Many sites will track your every click, and even note if you switch to another tab.
+I find that somewhat upsetting.

+You can tailor your level of intrusiveness with the `reportingProbability` setting.
+The busier your site is the lower you can set this at and still have decent statistics.

 Javascript
 ----------